 Buffer#

-Subclass of TextBuffer
+Subclass of TextBuffer.

-object is the model for View
+A GtkSourceBuffer object is the model for View widgets.

-class by adding features useful to display
+It extends the TextBuffer class by adding features useful to display

 and edit source code such as syntax highlighting and bracket matching.

-To create a GtkSourceBuffer
+To create a GtkSourceBuffer use new or

-.
+new_with_language.
 The second form is just a convenience

-directly create a View
+directly create a View and get its Buffer with

 The highlighting is enabled by default, but you can disable it with